How the governing body works

 Individual governors take on specific roles and responsibilities for various aspects of our school life, and to help them do that governors also undertake training.
 All governors receive an enhanced Disclosure and Barring Service check on appointment, which is regularly renewed.

-Governors meet twice a term as a full governing body, but all governors also serve on one of our two permanent sub-committees, which meet regularly through the year (dates for all meetings are posted on this site on the school calendar):
+Governors meet once or twice a term as a full governing body, but all governors also serve on one of our two permanent sub-committees, which meet regularly through the year (dates for all meetings are posted on this site on the school calendar):

 Resources Committee